 Kim Olson.
 Owner

-When I’m not working, I enjoy spending time with family and friends, gardening, reading, knitting, and shopping.
-My husband and I lead the middle school ministry at church and are a part of the song and worship ministry as well.
-We hope to have children someday.
+When I’m not working, I enjoy spending time with family and friends, gardening, reading, road trips with my husband to small interesting towns, and shopping with my sister.
+My husband and I lead the middle school ministry at church and are a part of the song ministry as well.
+But most recently, my dream of being a mother has come true.
+After 8 years of trying various medical procedures to have a baby, we had our prayers answered and we have our sweet little boy!
+He is such a joy and has made my life have new meaning.

 When I have a client in my chair I aim to find a solution for their hair problems, give them a style that best fits their lifestyle and keep their hair healthy.
 I love meeting the challenges of unruly, curly, straight, thick or thin hair.
 I want my clients to be able to duplicate the style I give them by showing them how to style it as well as what products to use.